Saged Pear Butter

 1 large sprig fresh sage (approximately 15-18 leaves)

-2) chop pears coarsely and place in preserving pot, add vinegar and 1/8th cup of water. bring to the boil, then simmer until pears are just soft.
+2) Chop pears coarsely and place in preserving pot; add vinegar and 1/8 cup of water.
+Bring to a boil, then simmer until pears are just soft.

-4) add pear sauce back to the pot if you’ve taken the pears out to sauce. put the heat on low & add sugar. stir until sugar melts.
+4) Add pear sauce back to the pot if you’ve taken the pears out to sauce.
+Put the heat on low and add sugar.
+Stir until sugar melts.

-5) add the ground white pepper and whole sage sprig. turn heat up and bring to the boil.
+5) Add the ground white pepper and whole sage sprig.
+Turn heat up and bring to a boil.

-Note: this is a very small batch, so please double or even triple it if you like.
+Note: this is a very small batch, so please double or even triple it if you’d like.

 Latest Kitchen Guides